New Speed Cameras in NZ 2026: Complete Guide to the NZTA Expansion

 How Average Speed Cameras Differ from Spot Speed Cameras

-Traditional spot speed cameras measure your speed at a single point.
-Average speed cameras work differently -- they use two camera points separated by a distance and calculate your average speed between them.
+Traditional spot speed cameras measure your speed at a single point using radar or laser technology.
+Average speed cameras work in a fundamentally different way.
+They use two camera points separated by a known distance and calculate your average speed between them.

 For a full explanation of how average speed cameras work, see our guide to average speed cameras in New Zealand.